Website Kama Sutra

 <meta charset="UTF-8" />

-To enter Unicode into a document, you will need an application program that is aware of Unicode, such as a Unicode text editor.
+To enter Unicode into a document, use an application program that is aware of Unicode, such as a Unicode text editor.

 Pictures with text